-When I'm not working with computers and data, I generally try to get outside (favorites include biking, hiking, and exploring cities by foot or bike), make pottery, go to museums, listen to live music (like this talented young band), read, write letters, try new restaurants, knit, or make tentative culinary forays.
+When I'm not working with sensors, computers, or data, I generally try to get outside (favorites include biking, hiking, and exploring cities by foot or bike), make pottery, go to museums, listen to live music (like this talented young band), read, write letters, try new restaurants, knit, or make tentative culinary forays.
 I also love maps!

-Highly intermittant thoughts on grad school, bicycling, computer science, women in STEM, general news, and more...
+Highly intermittant thoughts on grad school, farming, bicycling, computer science, women in STEM, general news, and more...

 In Fall 2015, I took Professor Neil Gershenfeld's (in)famous "How to Make (Almost) Anything" class.
 Neil is the director of MIT's Center for Bits and Atoms, which is co-located with the Media Lab in MIT Building E14.
 Each week of the class, we learned a different digital fabrication technique, and then completed a project using that technique.
 Please see this page for pictures and in-depth explanations of my weekly projects.